T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 One can add formatting output directly into the SQL by either putting it in a separate column of the output or by using concat to concatenate data and formatting output in a single column.

-One can use ?level keys to define formatting information that will be put before/after/between all rows/columns of the actual levels result.
+One can use 'level' keys to define formatting information that will be put before/after/between all rows/columns of the actual levels result.

 Two columns